OS-EDA/Course/Chapter_08_Tapeout/c08_lecture.md

 - Inform yourself about the actual changes in the tools, the PDK and the submission repositories.
 - Look for recent examples from the CoreExpert Group.

+### Non public and non open-source designs

+IMPORTANT NOTICE:

+- Using open-source doesn't mean you have to publish your work in open-source!

+With using the open-source EDA tools and the open-source IHP PDK it is possible

+- to design and fabricate closed source microchips at IHP.
+- to not make a design public.

+If you plan to do this: Talk to IHP!

 ## Contribute to open-source

 ### Contributing with Git